 Download: Journal of Building Automation

 The aftermath of the COVID-19 pandemic is a challenge for establishments to maintain high indoor air quality (IAQ) standards for occupants.
 The ASHRAE Epidemic Task Force (ETF) has guided ventilation and air filtration systems and protocols during the pandemic.
 ASHRAE Standard 241, Control of Infectious Aerosols, is an improved approach to creating infection-resilient buildings.
-The standard can assist designers, facility managers, engineers, and building owners make informed decisions regarding IAQ protocols.
+The standard can assist designers, facility managers, engineers, and building owners in making informed decisions regarding IAQ protocols.

 Download: Making Buildings Healthy